thomashartm/burp-aem-scanner/README.md

 Therefore it leaves room for plenty of security bugs.

 ## Installation Requirements
-Burp Community is sufficient as the extnsion does not require the active or passive scanner.
+Burp Community is sufficient as the extension does not require the active or passive scanner.

 # How to use
 Select one or multiple pages from within the Target sitemap.
 Then click on the relevant security check categories which you are planning to execute.